Multiply the harvest by giving toward the $1 million match! Give Now!

 The Temple of God as His Household

-“So then you are no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God, built on the foundation of the apostles and prophets, Christ Jesus himself being the cornerstone” -Ephesians 2:19-20
+“Consequently, you are no longer foreigners and strangers, but fellow citizens with God’s people and also members of his household, built on the foundation of the apostles and prophets, with Christ Jesus himself as the chief cornerstone.” -Ephesians 2:19-20

 The Church is God’s household.
 We are the place where God dwells in the Person of His Holy Spirit.